Rasmus-Dahlkvist/rock-paper-scissors/README.md

 ### Bugs
 1. My wood background picture did not load when site was deployed
 2. Hand icon buttons were too big for some small mobile screens
-3. lighthouse test showed 88 accessability
+3. Lighthouse test showed 88 accessability
-4. lighthouse test showed 91 on SEO
+4. Lighthouse test showed 91 on SEO
 5. Got several warnings on w3c html validator ( Had the same id in several places )

-### Fixed bugs
+### Bug Fixes
-1. changed from /assets/images/wood.webp to ../images/wood.webp
+1. Changed from "/assets/images/wood.webp" to "../images/wood.webp"
-2. changed font size and margin
+2. Changed font size and margin
 3. Add aria-label, type and value to fonticon hand buttons
 4. Add meta description
 5. Remove ids and use class instead